danogwok/danogwok.github.io/_posts/2015-9-7-Erlang-at-a-glance-IO-library.md

 title: Erlang at a glance, IO library
 ---

 <p>For the past few weeks, I’ve been writing a bit of code in Erlang.
-For those who have no idea what Erlang is, it is a declarative /functional language developed by Ericson in 1987(it’s that old.)
+For those who have no idea what Erlang is, it is a declarative /functional language developed by Ericsson in 1986(it’s that old.)
 Erlang is awesome at concurrency, fault tolerance, scalability and that explains its frequent use in the telecom and networking sector.<br />
-A few things about Erlang;<p>
+A few things about Erlang;</p>
 <ul>
 <li>All variables start with a capital letter</li>
 <li>Variables don’t change</li>